shivam-1999/Demos/README.md

 # Demos
 Simple HTML, CSS and JS codes.
-Codes by which begineers start from.
+Codes from which begineers start.